Last updated on October 11, 2025

 Reflection of Kiki-Jiki | Illustration by Joseph Meehan

-Sagas are one of the newer card types, introduced back in Dominaria.
+Sagas are a relatively new card type, introduced back in 2018's Dominaria.
 They’ve quickly become a great addition to the game and have created a lot of fun interactions.
 Some of these cards, like Urza's Saga, are also very strong pieces for competitive decks.

 Sagas are very cool from a flavor standpoint.
-Instead of representing a single event or action, they tell a story throughout each chapter of their effect.
+Instead of representing a single event or action, they tell a story through each chapter of their effects.
 For example, There and Back Again tells the story of The Hobbit.
 The first chapter represents Bilbo getting the Ring and being able to sneak past things.
-The mountain you find represents The Lonely Mountain, and when the Smaug token you create dies, you get a bunch of Treasure to show how the dragon’s hoard was up for grabs after it was killed.
-This type of mechanical storytelling is a great way for players to learn about story events or a plane’s history if they aren’t fully aware of the lore.
+The Mountain you find represents The Lonely Mountain, and when the Smaug token you create dies, you get a bunch of Treasure to show how the dragon’s hoard was up for grabs after it was killed.
+This type of mechanical storytelling is a great way for players to learn about story events or a plane’s history.

-The sagas here are some of the ones that I think are the best mostly from a mechanical standpoint.
+The sagas here are the best mostly from a mechanical standpoint.
 While this list is good for deck building advice, I’d also recommend just scrolling through a gallery of the game’s sagas when you have a chance.
 They’re fun cards to try and decipher the game’s lore with by studying the art and the effects to see what you think each chapter means.

 What Are Sagas in MTG?